How Steam Shovels Work

 Steam shovels served as the predecessors to excavation machines that are still common today, from the tracked, drivable excavators seen at building sites to the towering, lumbering drag line excavators used for mining operations.

-To unearth lots more information about steam shovels, follow the links below.
+To unearth lots more information about steam shovels, follow the links on the next page.

 Related Articles